john-cd/deduplicator/README.md

 # Deduplicator

-__WORK IN PROGRESS__

 My first scala project: a tool to identify duplicate files (files with the same content)

-- read command line parameters and a configuraton file
+- read command line parameters and a configuration file
 - walk one or more directory tree
 - compute a hash for each file asynchronously
-  - support for very large files
+- support for large files
 - save hashes to a data store
 - identify duplicate files
-- monitor directory / file changes and recompute hashes as needed

 ## Learning Objectives

 I chose to use / explore the following technologies
-- Akka
 - Scala Futures
 - java.nio
 - cake design pattern